neptune-ai/docs/docs/getting-started/quick-starts/log_first_experiment.rst

 Now that you know how to create experiments and log metrics you can learn:

 - |create a new project|
-- |how to log other objects and monitor training in Neptune|
+- See |how to log other objects and monitor training in Neptune|
-- |how to connect Neptune to your codebase|
+- See |how to connect Neptune to your codebase|

 ..
 External links